CONGRESS

 • Only one application per person can be submitted;

-• Group or Third-party applications/bookings will not be considered;
+• Group or Third-Party applications/bookings will not be considered and/or cancelled;

 • Each successful applicant must pay for their own RRF ticket; RRF for successful applicants must not be paid, sponsored or managed by companies, institutions, travel agencies or any other party.
 If a successful applicant receives the support of another party, they will automatically lose the advantage of the lower registration fee;